greydevv/pytyper/DOCUMENTATION.md

 sd.add_tests(new_tests)
 ```

-Notes:\
+Exceptions:\
-The required parameter, **tests**, must be a list, or else an error is raised:
+If the required parameter, **tests**, is not of type list, an exception is raised:

 > TypeError: add_tests expects list

-In addition, the list cannot be empty, or else an error is raised:
+In addition, if the list is empty, an exception is raised:

 > ValueError: 0 tests passed, expects a minimum of 1

-Finally, the types of the items in the list must be of type TestData, or else an error is raised:
+Finally, if the entirety of the items in the list are not of type TestData, an exception is raised:

 > TypeError: can only pass collection of TestData, not "{illegal}"